Lilica Boal

-Maria da Luz Freire de Andrade (born 1934), better known as Lilica Boal, is a historian, philosopher, educator, and anti-fascist activist in Cape Verde.
+Maria da Luz Freire de Andrade (1934 – November 6, 2024), better known as Lilica Boal, was a historian, philosopher, educator, and anti-fascist activist in Cape Verde.
 She fought for the independence of Guinea-Bissau and Cape Verde, and against the Portuguese Estado Novo dictatorship.

 As the only woman serving in the first National Assembly of Cape Verde, she became the country's first female lawmaker.

 Early life and education

 Boal was born in 1934 in Tarrafal, Cape Verde, on the island of Santiago.
 Her parents were fairly well-off merchants: Dona Eulália Andrade, better known as Nha Beba, and José Freire Andrade, better known as Nho Papacho.

 She lived in Tarrafal until she was 11 years old, when she left for the island of São Vicente to study at the Liceu Gil Eanes, now the Liceu Ludgero Lima.
 She later moved to Portugal, where she finished secondary school in Braga.
 She attended the University of Coimbra, where she studied history and philosophy.

 After two years in Coimbra, she moved to Lisbon, where she enrolled in the history and philosophy program at the University of Lisbon.
 There, she began to frequent Casa dos Estudantes do Império, a meeting place for students from African colonies of Portugal.
 It was then that she began to identify herself with the liberation movement.
 The students discussed the situations in their different countries and what role they could play in the fight for freedom.